Azure/azure-iot-sdk-python/azure-iot-hub-devicesdk/README.md

 ## Install

 We currently do not provide a binary distribution of our package, which means you'll have to clone the repository.
-Once you've cloned the repository, please run the `env_setup.py` script to setup the environment and to be able to run the samples.
+Once you've cloned the repository, please run the `env_setup.py` script in the root to setup the environment and to be able to run the samples.

 ## Quick start